art4711/randbench/README.md

 The interesting part is LibcRand and LibcBufRand.
 LibcRand is 24 times slower which isn't very bad, but it's a magnitude worse than I'd like it to be.
-But I had a strong suspicion that this is more due to two
+But I had a strong suspicion that this is more due to three
 things:

  - Go has a different function calling convention than C and translating the arguments between the two is expensive.
- - The old version of arc4random on my test system (MacOS) has very expensive fork detection code (it calls `getpid`).
+ - The old version of `arc4random` on my test system (MacOS) has very expensive fork detection code (it calls `getpid`).
+ - `arc4random` locks for every call. math/rand doesn't.

 So to test that theory let's buffer the numbers that libc returns.
 LibcBufRand does that.
 And suddenly we're just 3.7x slower.
 This is